flicstar/OSP-editing-guide/editing-codes.md

 When reviewing a written piece of content, use a code to support your editorial comment or suggestion.

-> Find out more about how to use these in the [Quick Start Guide](https://openstrategypartners.com/editing-codes-quick-start-guide).

 ## Process Phase A: Scope & Narrative Structure

 | Category  | Editorial Code | Writing Principle |